 Elastic giving way in public: a common occurrence in the past

-Until man-made fibres came in sometime during the 1950s, it was quite normal for underwear such as knickers and half-slips to be held up with elastic which was threaded through the hem of a waistband and secured together at its ends, either by sewing or knotting.
-The elastic was not sewn onto the fabric itself.
-In use, it therefore came unsewn or undone after a time, so that there was nothing to hold up the knickers of half-slips.
+Until man-made fibres came in sometime during the 1950s, it was quite normal for women's knickers and half-slips and boys' socks to be held up with elastic.
+With women's underwear, the elastic was threaded through the hem of a waistband and secured together at its ends.
+It was not sewn onto or into the fabric itself as is usual today.
+For boys' socks it was secured at its ends into a loop and held under the top of a turned-over sock to keep the sock up.

 If a girl or woman was sitting down at the time, and felt the elastic 'go', the knickers or half-slip could be hitched up for a time by holding through the top clothes.
 If not, the item of underwear simply dropped around the ankles in full view of everyone.
-Every girl and woman at the time experienced this at some stage and every boy and man at the time must have seen this happen, even though the polite thing to do was to avert the eyes.
+Every girl and woman at the time experienced this at some point, and every boy and man at the time must have seen this happen, even though the polite thing to do was to avert the eyes and say nothing - certainly never to laugh.

 When it happened, there was nothing for the girl or woman to do but to stoop, step out of the item and pick it up.
 I am told that this even happened to my school headmistress during school assembly - a story never to be forgotten by the girls who saw it, although it was before my time.

-Of course, this use of elastic meant that new elastic could easily be threaded through, so that the item readily became useable again.
-It was a 'make do and mend' society.
-With more modern, 'sewn in' elastic, items have to be thrown away when the elastic loses its strength.
+Of course, this use of elastic meant that new elastic could easily be threaded through, so that the item readily became useable again - something that cannot happen today's elastic woven into the fabric.
+So it fitted the 'make do and mend' society.
+Today items have to be thrown away when the integrated elastic loses its strength.